Enterprise Redistricting Software & Services by Citygate GIS

 Erin MacGregor

 Whatever happened to keeping the districts as square as possible?
 Isn't that supposed to be a main goal when redistricting occurs?
 Why is it assumed that people have the same interests/opinions just because they are the same race or ethnicity?
 That's an offensive assumption.
-This map is a terrible mess.

 Joe Fuhker